karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 ---
-title: "Create and host a blog with Hugo and GitHub Pages in 20 minutes"
+title: "Create and host a blog with Hugo and GitHub Pages in less than 30 minutes"
 date: 2020-06-21T18:28:38+02:00
+tags: ["hugo", "github", "actions", "go"]
 draft: false
 ---

-Do you want to start a blog and don't want to lose a lot of time setting it up?
+Do you want to start a blog and don't want to lose a lot of time setting everything up?
 That was exactly my thought!
 I wanted to build a blog to write about my ramblings and I didn't want to spend long hours settings things up.
 After doing a little bit of research about what options are available nowadays I found that Hugo could be a good fit.

 # What's Hugo?

 Hugo is another static HTML and CSS website generator, it is written in Golang and it relies on markdown files.

-What I liked about it is how few steps you need to perform to have a blog ready to go.
+I liked how few steps you need to perform to have a blog ready to go.

 You just need to:

 + Create a new static site
-+ Choose a theme from his website  (https://themes.gohugo.io/)
++ Choose a theme from his website: https://themes.gohugo.io/
 + Do some tinkering on how the theme is going to work in your website
-+ Choose hosting provider
++ Choose a hosting provider
-+ Publish it
++ Publish the content

 And that's it!
 You are ready to go!